emmayianpan/Taiwan_Hotel/README.md

 * Exported all data into csv files while the ETL processing was completed.

 ## Data Visualization
-The website shows the visulization of:
+The website is presented with the visulization of:
 * Taiwan Hotel Market Overall Performance
 * Taiwan Hotel Area Performance
 * Taiwan Hotel Individual Performance